deanbrand/QSNN/README.md

 To use, install requirements with
 `pip install -r requirements.txt` and run any of the Jupyter Notebooks.
+The main notebook is `alpha_mnist.ipynb`, while the rest are derivatives for the CNNs and other datasets.